The global knowledge network for professionals in the energy and industry

 Environmental Monitoring During Installation

 During the campaign, Equinor and Polenergia apply environmental measures to reduce the impact of marine activities.
-Marine mammal monitoring is conducted before each installation, including acoustic monitoring with specialized detectors.
+Before each installation, marine mammal monitoring is carried out, including acoustic control with specialized detectors.

-If no marine fauna presence is detected in the area, a soft-start procedure is initiated to allow mammals to move away from the work zone.
+If no marine fauna is detected in the area, a soft start procedure is initiated, allowing mammals to move away from the work zone.

-Additionally, during foundation installation, a bubble curtain is deployed around each structure to reduce underwater noise.
+Additionally, during the foundation installation, a bubble curtain is deployed around each structure to reduce underwater noise.

-Michał Jerzy Kołodziejczyk, Equinor’s Country Manager in Poland, emphasized that the offshore installation of Bałtyk 2 and 3 has been successfully launched.
+Michał Jerzy Kołodziejczyk, Country Manager of Equinor in Poland, highlighted that the offshore installation of Bałtyk 2 and 3 has already been successfully launched.

-Adam Purwin, Chief Executive Officer of Polenergia, noted that Poland’s energy security is increasingly being built around the Baltic Sea.
+Adam Purwin, CEO of Polenergia, noted that Poland’s energy security is increasingly being built around the Baltic Sea.

-For the executive, offshore wind energy is entering a stage of tangible progress, while Bałtyk 2 and 3 are beginning to consolidate as strategically important infrastructure for the country.
+For the executive, offshore wind energy is entering a stage of tangible progress, as Bałtyk 2 and 3 begin to consolidate as strategically important infrastructure for the country.

 The projects are expected to deliver their first energy in 2027 and achieve full commercial operation in 2028.